Photo by: J Steedle

 Italy A Passion for Puglia

-• Limited to 12 participants to optimize your photographic experience with photo leader Kathy Adams Clark.
+• Limited to 12 participants to optimize your photographic experience with tour leader Kathy Adams Clark.

 • Explore and photograph on foot in the historic city center of Trani, Matera and Lecce.
 Amazing cities with their own unique architecture.

-• Photograph the ghost town of Craco and the mountain village of Castelmezzano with a mountainside backdrop.
+• Photograph the mountain village of Castelmezzano with a mountainside backdrop.

 Region